 For over 10 years, the eco-tourist site and protected wetland has been treated as a conventional wastewater (facultative) lagoon by the South Coast Sewage Treatment Plant.

 The Government of Barbados has exacerbated the problems by continuously failing to maintain and operate the sluice gate diligently and responsibly, and as a result, causing further damage to the health of the salt-tolerant mangroves and wildlife.

 Here is our new video about this destruction.

 Murder of Mangrove : A State‐Sponsored Contamination

-Almost 16 years ago thanks to the cooperation between the Graeme Hall Nature Sanctuary and the United Nations, the Graeme Hall Swamp was designated under the list of wetlands of international importance.
-However, two weapons have been skilfully used by the Government of Barbados to choke the last significant mangrove in the island: a sewage treatment plant and a broken sluice gate.
+Almost 16 years ago, efforts and cooperation by the Graeme Hall Nature Sanctuary and the United Nations, the Graeme Hall Swamp gained international recognition and designation as a wetland of international importance.
+However, two weapons have been skilfully used by the Government of Barbados to choke the last significant mangrove and wetland on the island: a sewage treatment plant and a broken sluice gate.
 Details...

 Thoughts from Peter Allard

 Peter Allard writes about the real issues that affect the Sanctuary, and offers a perspective about why it is not just a regular business investment and deserves to be saved beyond our lifetime.
 Details...